Mitch Garver Player Props: Rangers vs. Padres

-Mitch Garver -- with a slugging percentage of .533 in his past 10 games, including two home runs -- will be in action for the Texas Rangers against the San Diego Padres, with Joe Musgrove on the hill, on July 28 at 9:40 PM ET.
+Mitch Garver, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the San Diego Padres, with Yu Darvish on the mound, July 29 at 8:40 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4) against the Astros.
+In his most recent game he had a hitless showing (0-for-2) against the Padres.

 Mitch Garver Game Info & Props vs. the Padres